-To corroborate our findings on the inulin-induced dynamical responses as well as the identity of inulin degraders, we reanalyzed the raw data from a recent longitudinal study with similar experimantal setup [33], which also profiled the gut microbiota compositions of mice based on 16S rRNA sequencing after inulin intervention.
-Their data independently showed phase-dependent dynamics of gut microbiota biodiversity and its tendency to converge after 14 days (Fig. S11).
-Although quantitative microbiota compositions are unavailable, we applied our gLV-based inference approach to their relative abundance profiles and B. acidifaciens was again inferred as a putative inulin degrader.
-The reproducibility suggests that the rapid enrichement of B. acidifaciens is a hallmark of inulin-induced response of murine gut microbiota.

-To further test how well our findings can be generalized to other dietary fibers, we administered resistant starch to mice from the same four vendors following the same experimental procedure.
-Compared to inulin, resistant starch stimulated much less and milder changes in the bacterial load (Fig. 6A), gut microbiota composition (Fig. 6B), and SCFAs production (Fig. 6C).
-Despite the weak signals, 27 bacterial taxa were determined as responders (Table S2), among which un.
+To study whether our ecological framework can be generalized to study the dynamical responses of gut microbiota to other dietary fibers, we administered resistant starch from maize to mice from the same four vendors following the same experimental procedure (Methods, Fig. 1B).
+Compared to inulin, resistant starch stimulated milder changes in the bacterial load (Fig. 6A), gut microbiota composition (Fig. 6B), and SCFAs production (Fig. 6C).
+Under resistant starch intervention, 27 bacterial taxa were identified as “generic responders” (Table S2), among which un.
 Faecalibaculum and un.
-Muribaculaceae—two putative inulin degraders—were also inferred as degraders of resistant starch (Fig. 6D).
-Genetic evidences from the literature supports their functional role (Table S3).
-Moreover, the dynamical patterns of both degraders are also preserved between inulin and resistant starch interventions (Fig. 6D): the absolute abundance of un.
-Muribaculaceae increased rapidly and soon reached a plateau (except for Shanghai mice), while that of un.
-Faecalibaculum quickly declined after an initial burst.
-GLV-based inference suggests that the observed dynamics may be driven by mutual inhibitions (Fig. 6E).
+Muribaculaceae were inferred as “primary degraders” by gLV model (Fig. 6D, see Table S3 for genetic evidence from literature).
+The dynamics of primary degraders were qualitatively similar between inulin and resistant starch interventions (Fig. 6D): un.
+Muribaculaceae increased rapidly and reached a plateau (except for Shanghai mice), while un.
+Faecalibaculum declined sharply after the initial burst.
+The gLV-based inference suggested that the observed dynamics was driven by mutual inhibition between the two primary degraders (Fig. 6E).

-Similar to inulin intervention, bacterial load (Fig. S12A) and all three major SCFAs (Fig. S12B) exihibited baseline-dependent responses to resistant starch intervention.
-Particularly, the low bacterial load in Shanghai mice (Fig. 6A) can be linked to the low abundance of un.
-Muribaculaceae in their baseline communities (Fig. 6F, highlighted in red box frame).
-Consistent with inulin-induced changes, there is substantial growth of generic responders in Hunan mice (Fig. 6G), although the dominant bacterial taxa in this eco-group are no longer A. muciniphila and B. uniformis.
-Furthermore, we show weaker but still significant (P=0.002) positive association between bacterial load and propionate concentaiton (Fig. 6H, right panel) and both are significantly associated with the baseline abundance of un.
-Muribaculaceae (Fig. 6H, left panel).
-Finally, Random Forest models revealed that gut microbiota compostion is generally not predictive of SCFAs concentration (Fig. 6I).
-Collectively, our major findings related to fiber degraders, including their identity, dynamical trends, as well as relationships with bacterial load and propionate concentration, are qualitatively consistant between inulin and resistant starch interventions, suggesting that the gut ecosystem may respond to fiber-based perturbation by following universal microecological rules.
+We found that bacterial load (Fig. S12A) and the three major SCFAs (Fig. S12B) exihibited baseline-dependent dynamical responses to resistant starch intervention.
+For example, the weak response in bacterial load and SCFA production of Shanghai mice (Fig. 6A) could be explained by the low abundance of un.
+Muribaculaceae in the baseline community (Fig. 6F, highlighted in red box frame).
+In addition, there was substantial growth of generic responders in Hunan mice (Fig. 6G), although the dominant bacterial taxa in this eco-group were different from the taxa identified in inulin intervention (Table S2).

+Finally, we found that the baseline abundance of un.
+Muribaculaceae was positively correlated with both bacterial absolute abundance and prioprionate (Fig. 6H, left panel), supporting the hypothesis that un.
+Muribaculaceae was both a primary degrader and a propionate producer.
+As a result, there was a weak but statistically significant positive association between bacterial load and propionate concentration (Fig. 6H right panel, P=0.002).
+Similar to the findings of the inulin intervention group, we found that Random Forest models based on gut microbiota compostion had low or no predictive power for SCFA concentration in the resistant starch intervention group (Fig. 6I).
+Collectively, our major findings were qualitatively consistent between inulin and resistant starch interventions, suggesting that the dynamical responses of gut microbiota to fiber-based perturbation follow universal ecological principles.